Ghostwriting Non-Fiction E-books. Do This To Thrive In The Business

-Don’t shy away from filling the table provided to the best of your knowledge on one day and then reviewing the content 24 hours later.
+Don’t shy away from filling the table provided to the best of your knowledge in a day then reviewing the content 24 hours later.
 When you return to the outline the following day, you will be surprised to see areas that need a little more emphasis or complete elimination.

-Use the book outline to organize your thoughts while assuming your client’s shoes.
-Define who you are talking to, why they need to listen to you, how that knowledge is important to them, and the various sections of the book.
+Use the book outline to organize your thoughts while assuming your client’s shoes, soul even.
+Define who you are talking to, why they should listen to you, how that knowledge is important to them, and the various sections of the book.

-Remember to share the completed book outline before proceeding with the project so your clients understand the path you have choose to deliver their message.
+Remember to share the completed book outline before proceeding with the project so your client understands the path you have chosen to deliver their message.
 You don’t want to write half the book just for the client to say your message differs from what they had in mind.
-Share the outline and ask for the due for this stage.
+Send the outline and ask for the payment for this stage.

 5. Pour Your Ghostwriting Heart Out

 When the client approves the outline and pays for it, you are set to go.
 Write.

 Find your best creative hours to generate the creative section of the book and dedicate other hours to research.

 Imagine yourself as the client, making a presentation at TED Talks about your book and the new theory you believe will change the world.
 Then write some more.
 Don’t dare hold back those creative juices when they start oozing in the name of keeping such content for you own books.

 Let them flow; they belong to that particular book.

 Should fear try to convince you that you will run dry if you pour all out, remember there’s more where that came from.
 And the only way to access it is by emptying yourself of that which shows up when your fingers begin caressing your keyboard.Some of the books I have written for myself were inspired by books I ghostwrote for my clients!
 Click To Tweet